-Access to these records is restricted to Duncan Marshall, Hannah Pugh, Sarah Craven, Bobby Kaur and Adam Williams.
+Access to these records is restricted to Duncan Marshall, Bobby Kaur, Adam Williams or Steve Aston.

 All child protection records are clearly marked as such and are kept securely locked on the premises.
 Withdrawal from the Academy for the purpose of off-site meetings by staff will be noted and signed for, as will files released to Professionals, such as the Group Solicitor, Safeguarding/Child Protection, LADO, NSPCC or Police Teams.